 Waverly Tseng (she/her) is a doctoral student in the School of Education.
 She is interested in writing education research, specifically focused on motivation and instructional practices.
 She is currently investigating undergraduate student engagement with digital writing resources in disciplinary courses through looking at clickstream data.

 Haoyi (Sean) Wang (he/him) is a Cognitive Science major at UCI.
-His main interest is in studying how attention is correlated with brain activity and study behavior.
+His main interest is in studying how attention is correlated with brain activity and study behaviors.
 He is an undergraduate Research Assistant with the ACE Lab working on investigating intercorrelations between attention allocating, mind wandering, and distractibility in the context of studying.

 Haoyi (Sean) Wang